SAKryukov/microtonal-fabric/article/SoundBuilder/article.md

 ![Output mode](output.png) Output node

 The graph is shown schematically in two parts, left and right.
-On left, there is a singleton instance of `Instrument` connected with a set of `Tone` instances show as only one on left.
+On left, there is a singleton instance of `Instrument` connected with a set of `Tone` instances shown as only one on left.
 Let's remember that there is an entire set of `Tone` instances, all having different fundamental frequencies.
 Every `Tone` instance is connected to the instance of the instrument in three ways.
 An `Instrument` instance supplies two signals from the sets of FM and AM modulators, which are common to all tones, and receives a fully-shaped sound signal from each tone, modulated and controlled by the functions of the envelopes.

 ![Graph](graph.png){id=picture-graph}